 By Contributor, Cleo Childress

-Year 2020 has been life-changing for everyone.
-From the COVID-19 pandemic, to the recession, stimulus checks, unemployment, Black Lives Matter, virtual school, and the list goes on.
+Year 2020 has been life changing.
+From the COVID-19 pandemic, to the recession, stimulus checks, unemployment, Black Lives Matter, virtual education,the list continues.

-Life as we know it has changed within our personal and professional lives.
-One thing that many of us have learned is that our ability to earn money is extremely important.
-We must take a deeper look at our current jobs and careers to decide if what we are currently doing will benefit us financially during a recession.
+Life as we know it has changed.
+One thing that many of us have learned is that our earning ability is extremely important.
+We must take a deeper look at our current jobs and careers to decide if our current professions and habits will financially benefit us during a recession.

 When life is going well, it may seem easy to earn money.
 When a recession hits, life gets real really quick.
 We begin to evaluate our skills to determine if they are essential enough to financially support us during a recession.

 - What do I enjoy doing?